lac3dpromises/lac3dpromises/README.md

 <p align="center">
 ‿‿‿‿.   🌂    .‿‿‿‿
 <p align="center">
-  weathergirl fictkin, check strawpage for more info
+  weathergirl fictkin, supposed to have a new strawpage but fuckass cloudflare wont work #ihateclankers